yottaawesome/3d-modelling-playground/README.md

 * Cursor was accidentally misplaced: `Shift+S` -> `Cursor to World Origin`
 * Shading goes ballistic with modifiers for bevels and difference bools: always ensure difference bool modifiers are placed above difference bools in the modifier stack
+* Bevel does not working some difference bools: disable clamp overlap option

 ## Additional resources